dvdmtw98/blog/Post Vault/articles/2022-08-13-docker-101-part-3-containers.md

 The exec command can also be used to connect to the container in interactive mode by using the `-it` flag.
 The `-u` flag is used to specify the username id of the user to run the container.

+> [!NOTE]
-> **Note:** An interactive container can be converted into an detached/ daemon container using the `Ctrl + P + Q` shortcut this even works for containers that are started in interactive mode using the "start" and "run" commands.
+> An interactive container can be converted into an detached/ daemon container using the `Ctrl + P + Q` shortcut this even works for containers that are started in interactive mode using the "start" and "run" commands.

 ## Container Statistics